Admission Requirements

 July 15 August 15 September 1

-Priority Application Review
+Priority Admission Review (Early Decision)

-The Department of Nursing offers early application review to qualified students.
-Meeting the priority deadline does not guarantee early admission.
-Any application that does not meet the requirements listed below will be deferred to the regular program deadlines.
+Any application that does not meet the requirements listed below or will be deferred to the regular program deadlines.

 Requirements for PRIORITY Application Review